-Prepare questions.
-Be ready to ask thoughtful questions that show you understand the position and are enthusiastic about being chosen for it.
+Prepare thoughtful questions.
+Ask about the opportunity in ways that show the interviewer you understand the position and are enthusiastic about being chosen for it.
 For example:

 - What are the responsibilities of this position?